Little Yellow Wheelbarrow

 Creepy Glowing Halloween Specimen Jars – Quick & Easy!

-Ok Halloween crawlies and gross things are really not my jam.
-My husband, on the other hand, geeks out on Halloween and he is the one who came up with these super creepy Halloween specimen jars.
+Ok, Halloween crawlies and gross things are really not my jam.
+My husband, on the other hand, geeks out on Halloween and he is the one who came up with these super creepy DIY Halloween specimen jars.

 Three green glowing jars filled with large bugs against a black background with spiderwebs.